YashRaj1506/Indic-Pipeline/README.md

 A diagram will be added here to visually represent the entire flow from batching, queueing, consuming, parallel processing, and evaluation.

 ![System Design](system_diagram.png)

+---

+### How this archtiecutre Scales

+1) RabbitMQ decouples producers from workers, letting you add any number of Celery worker nodes without changing the pipeline.

+2) We can add more servers, each additional server running Celery workers will increases parallel processing capacity, allowing more audio files to be evaluated simultaneously.

+3) Throughput scales linearl, the more worker machines you add, the faster large datasets are processed.

+4) If we have better GPU resources, we can use better models in whispers to increase the accuracy of ASR checks.

 ## ✔️ Summary
 This pipeline provides a robust filtering mechanism for the **IndicVoices** dataset by applying industry‑standard audio metrics.
 By using duration checks, SNR, silence ratio, clipping detection, VAD, and ASR confidence, we ensure that only high-quality, speech‑rich, and model‑friendly audio samples pass through.
 This improves downstream training stability, accuracy, and overall dataset cleanliness.